sbonisso/ig_graph/README.md

 ###### Use

-The iggraph executable can be run directly, or for simplicity, you can use the two run_iggraph_{hsap,mmus}.sh scripts to run for either human or mouse.
+The iggraph executable can be run directly, or for simplicity, you can use the two run_iggraph_{hsap,mmus}.sh scripts, from inside the ig_graph directory, to run for either human or mouse.

 ```
 ./run_iggraph_hsap.sh --read_file igseq_reads.fa --output_file igseq_vdj.tsv --num_thread 4